-Deathbed Experiences and Hospice Studies Research Project

 Although longitudinal surveys of dying patients in a variety of settings will be our primary focus, we would also like to build up DOPS’s general case collection of such experiences.
 Unlike a survey, which systematically examines members of a specified population, case collections usually result from self-reports by people who have read or otherwise learned about a researcher’s particular interests.
 We would like to develop a more sophisticated web-based tool for learning about experiences of this sort from the general public.
 Although we would almost certainly not be able to obtain the level of medical or detailed information from such a case collection that we can from a targeted survey project, we nonetheless believe that amassing a large collection of such experiences can be a useful supplement to our detailed survey.
 Moreover, we will make every effort to interview (or otherwise follow up with) people who report experiences that seem especially pertinent to the question of the relationship of consciousness and brain.

 This proposal was developed and written by UVA DOPS researcher Emily Kelly, PhD.

-Please contact us at LLD4A@virginia.edu if you are in a position to seek out a visiting researcher situation here at UVA DOPS, fund your research and/or are able to use your sabbatical to undertake the project described above.
+Please contact us at LLD4A@virginia.edu if you are in a position to seek out an unpaid visiting researcher situation here at UVA DOPS, fund your research and/or are able to use your sabbatical to undertake the project described above.